Tuesday, July 30, 2013

 Sunday, July 28, 2013

 Your blogmeister has a thing for the Grumman F-14 Tomcat.
 It's one of his favorite things with wings... second only to a certain Curtiss product from the late 1930s and 1940s, as a matter of fact.
-And while he has plenty of other outlets to express his interest in the latter, he has rarely expressed his affinity for the former in recent years... so ya'll should expect to see alotta Toms here on this cyber-rag.
+And while he has plenty of other outlets to express his interest in the latter, he has rarely expressed his affinity for the former in recent years.
+So ya'll should expect to see alotta Toms here on this cyber-rag.

 Anyhoo, this super-groovy shot of an F-14A+ from VF-103 'Sluggers', waiting its turn to refuel from a USAF KC-135, was taken on February 4th, 1991 during Operation Desert Storm.
 'Clubleaf 210' is armed with two AIM-9 Sidewinders and at least two AIM-7 Sparrows.